Estimated reading time: 7 minutes

 3. Why do you have hot flashes?

 Experts say that hot flushes are the most common symptom of menopause and are widely reported by women.
+Prof. Mishra says at least 50% of women will experience some kind of symptoms during menopausal transition.
 Former first lady Michelle Obama recently spoke about having a hot flash on Marine One, the presidential helicopter.

 “…it was like somebody put a furnace in my core, and turned it on high, and then everything started melting,” she said in an episode of her eponymous Spotify podcast — The Michelle Obama podcast.